Hecate2/AnyUpdate/README.md

 #### Why do I use `get` and `put` but do not write fixed bytes of nef and json?

 If I did write fixed nef and json, then I have to place the content of the whole program in a part of the program itself.
 This is impossible.

+#### Save more GAS...

+For example, if your contract's methods need only 0 or 1 or 4 arguments (which is the case of basic NEP-17 contracts), you can deploy your own `AnyUpdate014.nef` deleting the methods for 2,3,5,6,7 arguments.
+Tell us the scripthash of your simplified contract if you would like to!